appsquickly/TyphoonRestClient/README.md

 ## From Sources

-1. Drag `TyphoonRestClient` folder into your project
+Drag `TyphoonRestClient` folder into your project
-2. Install `AFNetworking` with your prefered way

 # Sponsors